Skip to main content

 What makes social anxiety particularly challenging is how it can become self-perpetuating.
 The fear of judgment leads to avoidance or safety behaviors, which then reinforces the belief that social situations are dangerous.
 Over time, this can create increasing isolation and a shrinking world of activities and relationships.

 Social anxiety often masks deeper fears about being truly seen, accepted, or valued.
 Many people with social anxiety have developed elaborate strategies to hide perceived flaws or inadequacies, yet these protective behaviors often prevent the genuine connections they long for.
-The fear isn't usually about the social situation itself but about what others might discover or think about who you really are.
+The fear is usually not about the social situation itself but about what others might discover or think about who you really are.

 What Social Anxiety Might Feel Like

-Fear of being judged, criticized, or embarrassed in social situations
+• Fear of being judged, criticized, or embarrassed in social situations

-Avoidance of gatherings, meetings, or situations where you might be noticed
+• Avoidance of gatherings, meetings, or situations where you might be noticed

-Self-consciousness that feels overwhelming and all-consuming
+• Self-consciousness that feels overwhelming and all-consuming

-Physical symptoms like blushing, sweating, or trembling around others
+• Physical symptoms like blushing, sweating, or trembling around others

-Rehearsing conversations or worrying extensively before social events
+• Rehearsing conversations or worrying extensively before social events

-Feeling like everyone is watching and evaluating your every move
+• Feeling like everyone is watching and evaluating your every move

-Difficulty speaking up or expressing your thoughts and opinions
+• Difficulty speaking up or expressing your thoughts and opinions

-Exhaustion from constantly monitoring how you come across to others
+• Exhaustion from constantly monitoring how you come across to others

 How Therapy Helps with Social Anxiety

-Practice gradual exposure in supportive ways.
+• Practice gradual exposure in supportive ways

-Explore the beliefs that fuel shame and fear of rejection.
+• Explore the beliefs that fuel shame and fear of rejection

-Rebuild confidence and trust in your ability to connect.
+• Rebuild confidence and trust in your ability to connect

 Many people with social anxiety have lost touch with their natural capacity for connection and authenticity.
 We work together to help you rediscover your voice, your opinions, and your ability to relate genuinely with others.

-Reclaim your sense of self-worth independent of others' approval.
+• Reclaim self-worth independent of others' approval

 What to Expect in Social Anxiety Therapy

-1. Initial sessions focus on understanding your specific social fears.
+1. Initial sessions focus on understanding your specific social fears

 We explore which social situations trigger anxiety, what you imagine others are thinking or noticing, and what beliefs about yourself drive these concerns.
 This assessment helps us design exposures and interventions that address your particular presentation.

-2. Treatment combines exposure practice with insight-oriented exploration.
+2. Treatment combines exposure practice with insight-oriented exploration

-You'll gradually practice engaging in social situations while also exploring the deeper fears and beliefs that fuel your anxiety.
+You will gradually practice engaging in social situations while also exploring the deeper fears and beliefs that fuel your anxiety.
 This dual approach addresses both the behavioral patterns and the underlying wounds that maintain social anxiety.

-Why Choose CALM Therapy for Social Anxiety Treatment
+Why Choose CALM Therapy for Social Anxiety

-• Integration of exposure-based strategies with insight-oriented therapy.
 We combine gradual, supported exposure to social situations with deeper exploration of the beliefs and experiences that created your social fears.
 This comprehensive approach creates lasting change rather than just symptom management.